Columbus Age Discrimination Attorney (ADEA)

 Often, age discrimination issues arise when a company is attempting to downsize or restructure.
 Despite these structural changes, workers may not be subject to unfair treatment on the basis of their age.
 Cases of age discrimination are difficult in the context of a reduction in force (RIF), but having an experienced attorney helps.
 And even though layoffs should be executed fairly, sometimes they are not.
 If an employee is terminated as the result of a RIF, to have a case the employee must prove they:

 - Were a member of the protected class;

 - Were qualified for the position; and

 - Have direct, circumstantial, or statistical evidence indicating that the employer singled out the employee for discharge for impermissible reasons.

 In other words, if your company is reorganizing or reducing its total staff, it needs to do so in a non-discriminatory manner.
 Employers cannot unjustly target older workers in an effort to save money or otherwise change the composition of the staff.
 If you believe that you or your loved ones have been affected by age-based discrimination in the context of a RIF, it is essential that you contact an experienced Columbus employment lawyer immediately.

-At Coffman Legal, our Ohio employment lawyer has the skills and experience needed to handle age discrimination claims.
+At Coffman Legal, our Columbus employment attorney has the skills and experience needed to handle age discrimination claims.
 If your employer is pressuring you to retire or you are being phased out of your job because of your age, we are here to help.
 If you believe that you have been the subject of harassment or discrimination at work because of your age, please contact our law firm today for a free, fully confidential consultation.